Kalle Brink: Amateur career

-In 1993, Brink was member of the Swedish team winning the European Boys' Team Championship in Ascona, Switzerland.
-He also represented Sweden at the 1994 Espirito Santo Trophy at Le Golf National, outside Paris, France, earning a bronze medal with his team.
+Representing the Swedish National Team, Brink collected medals both in European and World championships.
+He won the 1993 European Boys' Team Championship in Switzerland where his team, including Johan Axgren, Daniel Olsson and Johan Edfors, beat England 6–1 in the final.
+He also represented Sweden at the 1994 Espirito Santo Trophy at Le Golf National, near Paris, earning a bronze medal with his team mates Eric Carlberg, Freddie Jacobson and Mikael Lundberg.